raspberrypilearning/turtle-race-visual/en/step_2.md

 --- task ---

-Add the first turtle and move it to the start position.
-You can choose your own name and colour.
+Make your first turtle.
+Pick a name and colour.
+Move it to the start.

 --- code ---
 ---
 language: python